AaronMingCN/MSnake/README.md

 # MSnake

+## NOKIA's SNAKE

-You need a LEGO EV3 device with EV3DEV v2 to run this program, NOKIA's SNAKE.
+You need a LEGO EV3 device with EV3DEV v2 to run this program.